3ofcoins/nanodoc/README.md

 # Nanodoc

-Generate source code documentation using Nanoc, Rocco, and Pygments.
+Generate a literate programming source code documentation using Nanoc and Pygments.

 > *WARNING:* This is pre-alpha and I'd be surprised if it worked for
 > anybody besides myself.
 Actually, it doesn't even fully work for me
 > yet.

 ## Installation

+Install [Pygments](http://pygments.org) to get syntax highlighting working.
+You should be able to run `pygmentize` on command line.

 Add this line to your application's Gemfile: